mvac7/fR3eL_joystick_MSX_Lib/README.md

 * char **STICK**(char joy) - Returns the joystick status.
 * signed char **STRIG**(char joy) - Returns the trigger status.

 # About fR3eDev_SX SDCC Libraries

-I have developed a series of libraries for the community of MSX computer users.
+I have developed a series of libraries for the community of MSX computer developers.
 They are Open Source, so you can use them in your C developments with the SDCC compiler.

 They are published as independent objects instead of a library, so that it is more versatile and you can include those that fit the needs of your project.